-Most car accidents result in damage to one or more of the vehicles involved, and sometimes even to the items within the vehicle.
+Most Lakeland car accidents damage one or more of the vehicles involved, and sometimes even to the items within the vehicle.
 Fortunately, Florida Law allows individuals to recover compensation for the damage to their property.
 Most property damage claims are resolved quickly between the person making the claim and the insurance company.
 However, that is not always the case.

 Who Will Pay for My Property Damage?